List of high commissioners of New Zealand to Kiribati

-The High Commissioner from New Zealand to Kiribati is New Zealand's foremost diplomatic representative in the Republic of Kiribati, and in charge of New Zealand's diplomatic mission in Kiribati.
+The high commissioner of New Zealand to Kiribati is New Zealand's foremost diplomatic representative in the Republic of Kiribati, and in charge of New Zealand's diplomatic mission in Kiribati.

-The High Commission is located in South Tarawa, Kiribati's capital city.
-New Zealand has maintained a resident High Commissioner in Kiribati since 1989.
-The High Commissioner to Kiribati is concurrently accredited to the Marshall Islands, the Federated States of Micronesia, and Palau.
+The high commission is located in South Tarawa, Kiribati's capital city.
+New Zealand has maintained a resident high commissioner in Kiribati since 1989.
+The high commissioner to Kiribati is concurrently accredited to the Marshall Islands, the Federated States of Micronesia, and Palau.

-As fellow members of the Commonwealth of Nations, diplomatic relations between New Zealand and Kiribati are at governmental level, rather than between Heads of State.
-Thus, the countries exchange High Commissioners, rather than ambassadors.
+As fellow members of the Commonwealth of Nations, diplomatic relations between New Zealand and Kiribati are at governmental level, rather than between heads of state.
+Thus, the countries exchange high commissioners, rather than ambassadors.